Introducing non-native species into South Dakota waters is illegal.

 - Any boat or boat trailer may be inspected by a department representative who may require the removal of aquatic vegetation and AIS from any boat, motor, trailer, and associated equipment.
 If an AIS is found during inspection, a department-approved decontamination process, specific to the AIS present, is required before launching or transporting the boat to other waters.

-- Inspect your boat, trailer, and equipment, and remove any visible plants, animals, or mud you see before leaving the area.
+- Immediately after loading your boat, inspect your boat, trailer, and equipment, and remove any visible plants, animals, or mud you see before leaving the area.

-- Drain all water from your boat, motor, live wells, ballasts, and bilge on land before leaving the area.
+- Drain all water from your boat, motor, live wells, ballasts, bilge, coolers, and other container on land before leaving the area.
+Never transport lake or river water away from the access area.

-- Dispose of unwanted bait in the trash.
+- Dispose of unwanted bait in a dumpster, fish grinder, or other appropriate disposal location.
 Never release or dump live bait into a body of water or release aquatic animals from one body of water into another.

 - Rinse or dry your boat, trailer, and fishing equipment to remove or kill species that were not visible when you left a body of water.
 Before transporting to another body of water, rinse your vessel with high pressure and/or hot water or air-dry it for at least five days.